Deep Learning for Joint Channel Estimation and Feedback in Massive MIMO Systems: Introduction

 In this paper, a comprehensive research is carried out to establish a joint channel estimation and feedback framework for the FDD massive MIMO systems based on DL techniques.
-The main contributions of this paper are summarized as follows. \begin{itemize} \item[1)] The DL based joint channel estimation and feedback framework of downlink channels in FDD massive MIMO systems is proposed in this paper, which is the first to the best of our knowledge.
+The main contributions of this paper are summarized as follows. \begin{itemize} \item The DL based joint channel estimation and feedback framework of downlink channels in FDD massive MIMO systems is proposed in this paper.
+The framework is the first to the best of our knowledge.
 Two networks are constructed to perform explicit and implicit channel estimation and feedback, respectively.
-The channel estimation and feedback network (CEFnet) employs a lightweight CNN structure to explicitly obtain the refined estimate of channels and utilizes a denoising autoencoder structure (DAE) to compress and reconstruct the noisy channel matrices.
+The Channel Estimation and Feedback network (CEFnet) employs a lightweight CNN structure to explicitly obtain the refined estimation of channels and utilizes a Denoising AutoEncoder (DAE) structure to compress and reconstruct the noisy channel matrices.
 The other pilot compression and feedback network (PFnet) compresses and sends back the pilot information directly to the BS without estimating the channels.

-\item[2)] A multi-signal-to-noise-ratios (SNRs) training technique is proposed to cope with multiple SNR cases so that the construction of multiple individual models for each single SNR can be avoided, which significantly reduces the storage space and makes the trained network robust to channel noise.
+\item A multi-Signal-to-Noise-Ratios (SNRs) training technique is proposed to cope with multiple SNR cases so that the construction of multiple individual models for each single SNR can be avoided, which significantly reduces the storage space and makes the trained network robust to channel noise.
 Moreover, quantization module is enrolled into the whole network to generate data-bearing bitstreams and observe the robustness of the two networks to the quantization distortion.

-\item[3)] Performance analysis of the proposed two networks is provided.
-Both proposed networks demonstrate excellent reconstruction capacity while the CEFnet works a little better than PFnet but PFnet generates less parameters that needs storing than CEFnet.
+\item Performance analysis of the two proposed networks is provided.
+Both networks demonstrate excellent reconstruction capacity in that the CEFnet works a little better than PFnet but PFnet generates fewer parameters that need storing than CEFnet.
 Moreover, the two networks are also proved to be robust to the quantization errors and noise.

 \end{itemize}